aresnake/MCPBLA-mirror/README.md

 python scripts/purge_installed_addon.py --dry-run
 python scripts/purge_installed_addon.py
 ```
-Install in Blender: Preferences → Add-ons → Install… → select the generated zip.
+Install in Blender: Preferences -> Add-ons -> Install -> select the generated zip.

 ### Project layout
 See the repository tree for server/, blender/, and scripts/ folders.
 Each area is modular so we can grow toolsets, providers, and agents over time.